meteor/meteor/content/react.md

 Note that there a few caveats:

- - React components must be the only thing in the wrapper element, due to a limitation of React (see facebook/react [#1970](https://github.com/facebook/react/issues/1970), [#2484](https://github.com/facebook/react/issues/2484)), a React component must be rendered as the only child of its parent node, meaning it cannot have any siblings.
+- React components must be the only thing in the wrapper element.
+Due to a limitation of React (see facebook/react [#1970](https://github.com/facebook/react/issues/1970), [#2484](https://github.com/facebook/react/issues/2484)), a React component must be rendered as the only child of its parent node, meaning it cannot have any siblings.

- - This means a component also can't be the only thing in a template, because it's impossible to tell where the template will be used.
+- This means a React component also can't be the only thing in a Blaze template, because it's impossible to tell where the template will be used.

 <h4 id="passing-callbacks-from-blaze">Passing callbacks to a React component</h4>